larsxschneider/ShowInGitHub/README.md

 ## License

-Show in GitHub is available under the BSD license.
+ShowInGitHub is available under the BSD license.
 See the LICENSE file for more info.